jeceljr/SoftCoreCompare/README.md

 complexity of the circuits when implemented as integrated circuits.
 Files *cells.lib* and *all2nand.v* were copied from the directory *OnlyNandYosysSynth/*.

+The [Open Lane 2](https://github.com/efabless/openlane2) tool is used to generate chip layouts for each soft cores (making them into hard cores) so the resulting area can be compared.
+There are several ways to install this, but only the option using the Nix package tool has been tested in this project.
+The optional [Volare](https://github.com/efabless/volare) PDK management system was used to select the right version of the Skywater 130nm PDK to generate the hardware for the cores.

 ## FPGAS

 Field Programmable Gate Arrays can implement any digital circuit up to a size